SpartaSci/bible/hardware/VLSI and IP/netlist.md

+---
+aliases: []
+---
-> a description of the connectivity of electronic circuit It contains the list of required cells and how they are connected togheter
+> a description of the connectivity of electronic circuit It contains the list of required cells and how they are connected together

 # from Register Transfer Level to logic level

+by means of a [[hardware/VLSI and IP/logic synthesis|logic synthesis]]

 To build the circuit manually, we need to:
-1. Translate the RTL description to a logic level
+1. Translate the [[hardware/VLSI and IP/RTL - register transfer level|RTL]] description to a logic level
 	1. Map register to flip-flop
 	2. Map the adder to a number of full adder